susyhaga/REACT_APP_PORTF_GIT/README.md

 # Project React App + TypeScript

-This project aims to build a portfolio using the GitHub API.
+This responsive project aims to build a portfolio using the GitHub API.
 The layout consists of two main components: a sidebar that displays the user's GitHub profile along with a button to toggle between dark and light themes, and a section showcasing a list of the user's projects.

 ## Tools